makhowastaken/3DS_C/README.md

 You can order some boards [from ohspark here](https://oshpark.com/shared_projects/H7cVX6ow) or use the supplied gerber file zip to upload to your preferred fab (does use castellated holes).
 I tested this successfully with 0.8mm PCBs

-Otherwise all you need are the USB Type C ports: https://www.aliexpress.com/item/32885941456.html
+Otherwise all you need are the USB Type C ports: [Aliexpress](https://www.aliexpress.com/item/32885941456.html) or [LCSC](https://lcsc.com/product-detail/USB-Connectors_XKB-Connectivity-U262-061N-4BVC11_C2764612.html)

 And two optional (for Type C Host charging only) 5.1k 0603 resistors.